Sankarapandiapuram: Dog breed

 Sankarapandiapuram along with Chippiparai and nearby villages are well known for a dog breed known as Chippiparai.
 Chippiparai is a panchayat village located 6.6 km southwest of Sankarapandiapuram.
 The name Chippiparai was coined for the dog breed because of its origin in Chippiparai and adjoining areas.
 Chippiparai is a famous dog breed and is considered a pride of Tamil Nadu.
 It is an ancient dog breed used by kings, known for its physical feature, braveness, speed, intelligence and friendliness to humans.

 Festival

 Sankarapandiapuram has many temples for Hindu deities namely Kaliamman, Vinayagar, Perumal, Onnamman and Rachathiamman.
 Every year, the celebration of the village Pongal takes place in the second week of the Tamil month Chithirai.
 This is a two days event celebrated by the village people and their relatives grandly.
-After the Pongal celebration, a prevailing custom to organise traditional folk music and dance.
+After the Pongal celebration, a prevailing custom is to organise traditional folk music and dance.
 This is based on a belief among the locals that following such a custom would bring good fortune to the village.
-In addition, separate Pongal celebrations for Onnamman and Rachathiamman are occurring every year.
+In addition, separate Pongal celebrations for Onnamman and Rachathiamman are taking place every year.